Paul Budde

 The Aachen basilica inspired a range of other church buildings and extensions in the region such as the first cathedrals in Rheims and Cologne and in Nivelles I also saw the remnants of the Carolingian church that was built there around 800.
 This architecture became known as the Carolingian style.

-After his death on 28th January 814 he was buried in this church.
+After Charles death on 28th January 814 he was buried in this church.

 In the museum we saw the Roman Proserpina sarcophagus, which Charlemagne had brought over from Rome and where his remains rested for most probably 400 years.